 Document, Document, Document!
 It is especially important to document all aspects of server migrations, considering the many stakeholders are involved.
 Aside from the owner’s IT team, stakeholders may include multiple partners with equipment manufacturers, application vendors, and multiple client departments.
 Documentation should include network detail, applications with descriptions, owners of data, and the responsible departments.

-As your organization looks to modernize its IT environment, it is critical to assemble a team that incorporates these five areas into its approach and project methodologies and selected partners.
-Modernizing IT infrastructure is imperative in today’s market to achieve necessary security and operability.
-Be prepared to make the needed commitment to ensure that your modernization initiatives are accomplished successfully.
+As your organization looks to modernize its IT environment, it is critical to assemble a strong team.
+This team must incorporate these five areas into its migration strategy.
+Modernizing IT infrastructure is imperative in today’s market to achieve necessary security and operation.
+Be prepared to make the needed commitment to ensure that your modernizing initiatives are accomplished successfully.

 With proven experience in managing migrations to public and private cloud systems, Mr. Morton maintains a strong technical background, having served as the Data Center Manager and Sr. Manager – Cyber Infrastructure and Data Center Operations, Technical Support Manager, and Network Support Leader.
 He is certified in IT Infrastructure Library (ITIL) Foundations and AWS Leadership (Data Center).